Aitslab/ShortProject2020/README.md

 The Human Lysosome Gene Database and The Mouse Lysosome Gene Database

-go to http://lysosome.unipg.it/index.php and http://lysosome.unipg.it/mouse.php, click query and then save html page with results.
+go to http://lysosome.unipg.it/index.php and http://lysosome.unipg.it/mouse.php, click query and then save html page with results as TheHumanLysosomeGene.html and TheMouseLysosomeGene.html.
 Alternatively (not in this project), tick download results in delimited format and then click query to get a csv file.

 #### Step 3: parse html files
 - run webscraping.py to parse data from BCL2 database files, The CASBAH and The Human Autophagy Database